 Last week I shared how I assign chores to our children.
-This week I would like to introduce you to our money jars.
+This week I would like to introduce you to our simple chore pay system.

-How much they receive depends on how many chores they did that day and how long and hard those jobs were.
+How much each child receives depends on how many chores they did that day and how long and hard those jobs were.

 The pay slips vary in size from twenty five cents up to five dollars, so that they can add up the slips to equal the amount of pay they received that day.